-Of course there’s much more to SEO than just adding content to your website.
-From a technical standpoint, you also need to make sure the search engines can easily crawl, understand, and index your website (read more here).
+Speaking of technical SEO, you also need to make sure your website is secure and optimized for mobile and has the additional code needed for search engines can easily crawl, understand, and index your website.
 This involves things like improving your site speed, using a search-engine friendly site navigation menu, creating a well-structured XML sitemap, building a responsive site for mobile and tablet users, and more.

 How HVAC Contractors Get More Local Leads: Local SEO

-In order to show up in the local listings on the first page of Google, you need to optimize your NAP (name, address, phone number) citations across the Web.
+To show up in the local listings on the first page of Google, you need to optimize your NAP (name, address, phone number) citations across the web.
 The more local citations you can build with consistent NAP information, the better.

-In addition, recent Google algorithm updates mean that sites like Yelp, Angie’s List, and the BBB are showing up before the local pack and other organic listings.
+In addition, recent Google algorithm updates mean that sites like Yelp, Angi, and the BBB are showing up before the local pack and other organic listings.
 Having complete profiles on these sites with a healthy amount of good reviews will give your HVAC company an edge.

 Other Strategies for Getting More First Page Listings on Google

-While the paid listings, organic listings, and local listings are the main three SEM strategies for getting your HVAC company on the first page of Google, I have a few other (arguably) under-utilized tactics for getting even more listings on the first page (especially following Google’s decision to limit domain crowding—which means one domain can only have one organic listing on the first page of search results):
+While paid, organic, and local listings are the main three SEM strategies for getting your HVAC company on the first page of Google, I have a few other (arguably) under-utilized tactics for getting even more listings on the first page.
+These tactics are especially relevant following Google’s decision to limit domain crowding—which means one domain can only have one organic listing on the first page of search results:

-A lot of companies—especially those with multiple business lines—opt to have more than one website.
-These companies tend to have a main or primary domain complemented by one or more microsites.
+Many companies—especially those with multiple business lines—opt to have more than one website.
+These companies tend to have a primary domain complemented by one or more microsites.

-A microsite (sometimes called a minisite) is a website used to supplement a company or organization’s primary domain.
-More often than not, the microsite will have a URL distinct of the primary domain and its own unique design and navigation.
+A microsite—sometimes called a minisite—is a website used to supplement a company or organization’s primary domain.
+More often than not, the microsite will have a URL distinct from the primary domain and its own unique design and navigation.
 Microsites can help you target different buyer personas, appear more relevant and authoritative, and get multiple listings in organic search results.

-In order to improve its own customers’ user experience, Google likes to display a wide variety of media in its search results—including videos.
-A video is 60 percent more likely to get ranked in a search result than a landing page on the same topic.
+To improve its own customers’ user experience, Google likes to display a wide variety of media in its search results—including videos.
+Take a look at the organic listings below—a video holds the second spot.
+A video is 60% more likely to get ranked in a search result than a landing page on the same topic.

 Outrank Your Competitors with Blue Corona’s Internet Marketing Services for HVAC Companies

-When you’re ready to get started, give us a call or enter your website into the box below to find out whether your contractor website could benefit from SEO and PPC services.
+When you’re ready to get started, give us a call or contact us online to find out whether your contractor website could benefit from SEO and PPC services.